-H. Jay Sarles, 64, has been a director of the Company since September 2005.
-Mr. Sarles is a private investor and senior advisor to Nautic Partners, a private equity company that manages \$1.5 billion in assets.
-Mr. Sarles retired as Vice Chairman of Bank of America in March 2005.
-Prior to joining Bank of America in 2004, Mr. Sarles served in a variety of executive positions with FleetBoston Financial Corporation and its predecessors, including Vice Chairman and Chief Administrative Officer from December 2002 and Vice Chairman, Wholesale Banking prior to that.
-Mr. Sarles is a director of Ameriprise Financial, Inc., and Dental Service of Massachusetts, and he is a trustee of Mount Holyoke College.
+H. Jay Sarles, 65, has been a director of the Company since September 2005.
+Mr. Sarles retired in 2005, having most recently served as vice chairman of Bank of America Corporation.
+Prior to that he served as vice chairman and chief administrative officer of Fleet Boston Financial with responsibility for administrative functions, risk management, technology and operations, treasury services, corporate strategy and mergers and acquisitions.
+During his 37 years at Fleet, Mr. Sarles oversaw virtually all of Fleet's businesses at one time or another, including the company's wholesale banking business from 2001 to 2003.
+These included commercial finance, real estate finance, capital markets, global services, industry banking, middle market and large corporate lending, small business services and investment banking businesses.
+Mr. Sarles is also a director of Ameriprise Financial, Inc. and Dental Service of Massachusetts, and he is a trustee of Mount Holyoke College.
 He also served as a director of Carlyle Capital from September 2006 until March 2009.
 The Board has concluded that Mr. Sarles should serve as a director based on his extensive experience as an executive officer with a variety of responsibilities at a large financial institution with varied operations.

-W. Edward Walter, 54, has been a director of the Company since September 2008.
+W. Edward Walter; 55, has been a director of the Company since September 2008.
 Mr. Walter has served as President and CEO of Host Hotels & Resorts, Inc. ("Host"), a premier lodging real estate company, since October 2007.
 From 2003 until October 2007, he served as Executive Vice President and Chief Financial Officer of Host.
 From 1996 until 2003, he served in various senior management positions with Host, including Chief Operating Officer.
 Mr. Walter has been a member of the Board of Directors of Host since October 2007.
 Mr. Walter is also a member of the Board of Directors of the National Kidney Foundation, Friendship Public Charter Schools, and NAREIT, where he serves on the Executive Committee.
 The Board has concluded that Mr. Walter should serve as a director based on his demonstrated business, financial and organizational experience as both the past chief financial officer and current chief executive officer of a public corporation with significant real estate investment holdings and operations.